onap/oom/docs/OOM User Guide/oom_user_guide.rst

 Services
 ~~~~~~~~

-OOM uses the kubernetes service abstraction to provide a consistent
+OOM uses the Kubernetes service abstraction to provide a consistent
 access point for each of the ONAP components independent of the pod or
 container architecture of that component.
 For example, the SDNC
 component may introduce OpenDaylight clustering as some point and change
 the number of pods in this component to three or more but this change
 will be isolated from the other ONAP components by the service
 abstraction.
 A service can include a load balancer on its ingress to
 distribute traffic between the pods and even react to dynamic changes in
 the number of pods if they are part of a replica set (see the MSO
 example below for a brief explanation of replica sets).